AshishAgarwal2101/distributed-hash-table/README.md

 2. Run command: "npm install".

 ### Build
-1. Run command: "npm run build"
+1. If you are using Windows, run command: "npm run buildWin".
+2. If you are using Unix based system, run command: "npm run build".

 ### Starting the Server (Currently in development, not working)
 1. Run command: "npm start -- \<host> \<port>" <br />